How to Include Error Handling in VBA Code

 - Err.Description is a description of that error.

-Resume procDone instructs the macro to resume executing at the procDone label.
+Resume procDone instructs the procedure to resume executing at the procDone label.

 Refined Error Handling Code